 We will remain dedicated to serving as good partners to other companies, large and small, as we continue to meet our mission.”
-Bill Taylor, Co-Founder, Kaleidoscope Innovation added, “Infosys provides an exciting platform for us to extend our relationship with our Business Partners to address the productization of solutions they have been asking us to deliver.
+Bill Taylor, Co-Founder, of Kaleidoscope Innovation added, “Infosys provides an exciting platform for us to extend our relationship with our Business Partners to address the productization of solutions they have been asking us to deliver.

 Having the technical prowess and bandwidth to offer solutions that address manufacturability and lifecycle management will benefit all parties.
-We can now offer them the scale needed for both front end innovation and back end implementation and sustainability” The acquisition is expected to close during the second quarter of fiscal 2021, subject to customary closing conditions.
+We can now offer them the scale needed for both front-end innovation and back-end implementation and sustainability” The acquisition is expected to close during the second quarter of fiscal 2021, subject to customary closing conditions.

 Kaleidoscope Innovation is a full-service product development firm innovating across medical, consumer, and industrial markets.
 For over 30 years, clients have partnered with Kaleidoscope to improve the human experience.

 Kaleidoscope offers both consultancy-style and onsite services, across a full breadth of disciplines to meet their client’s needs where needed, including insights & human factors, medical affairs, industrial design & user experience, engineering, visualization, and software development.

 Infosys is a global leader in next-generation digital services and consulting.
 We enable clients in 46 countries to navigate their digital transformation.

 With nearly four decades of experience in managing the systems and workings of global enterprises, we expertly steer our clients through their digital journey.